 Nursing Assistant students who successfully complete the course work, lab and clinical hours will receive a Certification of Completion from DSHS and be eligible to take the NNAAP examination.
 The student's transcript will have a comment posted at the bottom stating the certificate earned.

 Course Lecture Requirements

-In order to complete the NA 100 class lecture hours, students are required to meet three to four days a week for lecture and lab hours during the first four weeks.
+In order to complete the NA 100 class lecture hours, students are required to meet three days a week for lecture and lab hours during the first four weeks.
 Clinical hours are scheduled by the instructor into local sites by the College.
 Attendance is mandatory for all lecture, lab, and clinical hours.